 So I was intrigued to see how the online software would deal with different orientations of photographs and two different shapes (some of my test images were taken on a Canon G12, optimised for web at 1280 x 960, others on a mobile phone at 1280 x 765).
 But once all the photographs were uploaded and on screen (in order of file name) I was astonished by how it was possible to change the arrangement in seconds, either with a click for a random shuffle, or by dragging an image to another location which would set the rest of the images off on their own dance, and you could do this again, and again (see video demo below).
 I don’t know how many permutations are possible with 40 or so photos but it must be a lot, and it so easy to do compared my own practice.

-One site that produced a fairly satisfying screen-only result was Chromatic, and there was also an explanation of how the thing worked – I’d assumed it was all done with algorithms and this article confirmed that but as very much a pre-digital-native, I don’t understand how algorithms work, it just seems like magic, and I can’t begin to imagine how you write code for…well, anything!
+One site that produced a fairly satisfying screen-only result was Chromatic (this site no longer exists), and there was also an explanation of how the thing worked – I’d assumed it was all done with algorithms and this article confirmed that but as very much a pre-digital-native, I don’t understand how algorithms work, it just seems like magic, and I can’t begin to imagine how you write code for…well, anything!
 Never too late to learn I suppose.